Hugh Bokenham

 Hugh Bokenham (born 20 July 2001) is an Australian rugby union player who competes for Gloucester in the Premiership Rugby.

 Bokenham first played rugby at the age of six for Orange City rugby club in Orange.
 Hugh was later educated at St Joseph's College, Hunters Hill, in New South Wales region.
 He represented Australia at Schoolboys and the U18s side.
 He has also played for Sydney University in the Shute Shield competition and for Waratahs in Super Rugby Pacific.
 During the 2022–23 season, Bokenham featured in Japan for Green Rockets Tokatsu in the League One competition.

 On 13 September 2023, Bokenham would move to England to sign for Cornish Pirates in the RFU Championship for the 2023–24 season.
 He made quite an impression for the club and in total made 23 appearances during his first season.
 Also he was selected for the Championship clubs’ Dream Team in the same season.
 On 13 May 2024, Bokenham signed a new contract to stay with the Championship club for the 2024–25 season.

-On 14 May 2025, it was confirmed that Bokenham would leave the Pirates to move up to the English Premiership as he signs for Gloucester from the 2025–26 season.
+On 14 May 2025, it was confirmed that Bokenham would leave the Pirates to move up to the English Premiership as he signs for Gloucester for the 2025–26 season.
+On 20 March 2026, Bokenham would join local rivals Worcester Warriors back in the RFU Championship on loan for the rest of the season, for further game time.

+On 1 May 2026, Bokenham rejoins Cornish Pirates back in the Championship following a season with Gloucester, for the 2026-27 season.